 #3 Go For A Walk

-Just 10 minutes — even on a call — can reduce stress and help you soak in some mood-boosting vitamin D.
+Just 10 minutes — even on a call — can reduce stress and help you soak in some mood-boosting vitamin D. This simple stroll helps to clear your head, physically removing you from any triggers or feelings of stress.

 #4 Say No Today

 Saying no can be difficult, especially if you find yourself frequently overcommitting, but challenge yourself to say no to one thing today that doesn’t have a place in your schedule.
 Reducing your responsibility plate is a huge part of beating burnout or preventing it from happening in the first place.
+If you need help setting boundaries, here’s a good place to start!

 #5 Call A Friend

 You know that friend that instantly puts a smile on your face and helps you feel better?
 Set aside 30 minutes to call that friend today and check-in.
+Research shows simply talking about your problems can make you feel better.
+Plus, they could be needing the extra support too!

 #6 Do a 5 Minute Meditation